-We teach a User Interface Design and Development course targeted at juniors and seniors within the CS program at a US-based research university.
+We teach an upper-division User Interface Design and Development course within the computer science program at a US-based research university.
 In the course, students learn about principles of HCI and UI design, then put those principles into practice in homework assignments and a final open-ended team project.